mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 - Concrete Powder and Water Bottle can be crafted to yield Concrete (with Glass Bottle left)
 - Dirt/Grass Block and Water Bottle can be crafted to yield Mud (with Glass Bottle left)
 - Sponge and Water Bottle can be crafted to yield Wet Sponge (with Glass Bottle left)
+- OR using Water Bottle on Concrete Powder converts it into Concrete
+- OR using Water Bottle on Grass Block converts it into Mud
+- OR using Water Bottle on Sponge converts it into Wet Sponge

-(This can be partially implemented via Water Buckets, but I would prefer precise recipes involving stackable Water Bottles)
+(This can be partially implemented via Water Buckets, but I would prefer precise recipes or interactions involving stackable Water Bottles)

 ## Smithing
 ### Netherite Gear